top of page

-A 341 Meeting of Creditors is also best known as your bankruptcy hearing and in most cases is usually the only time you will need to appear in Court (due to Covid-19, most of these hearings are occurring via telephone or zoom at this time).
-This hearing is usually held in a conference room, not a large courtroom.
+A 341 Meeting of Creditors is also best known as your bankruptcy hearing and in most cases is usually the only time you will need to appear in Court via Zoom.
 Your attorney will attend with you as well as the Trustee.
 Your creditors do have the right to attend, but in my experience, this very rarely happens.

 A Trustee, who oversees and administrates your bankruptcy case, will ask you a series of questions and verify your identity.
 Your attorney, as an Officer of the Court, will verify that they have verified your identity and witnessed you signing your bankruptcy paperwork.
 These questions are usually tailored to verify the information you have provided in your Bankruptcy Petition and to see if the Trustee can discover if you have more assets that you have not disclosed.
 It is very important to disclose all of your assets, debts and payments to your attorney when you are preparing your bankruptcy case.

 Your Trustee may be very friendly, but it's important to remember that your Attorney is the one protecting you and your assets.
 If you haven't disclosed something to your attorney, you need to do so BEFORE your case is filed.
-Don't mistake the friendliness of a Trustee as a good time to share things you haven't shared with your attorney, this demeanor is an excellent way to get information out of you!
+Don't mistake the friendliness of a Trustee as a good time to share things you haven't shared with your attorney or ask the Trustee questions, this demeanor is an excellent way to get information out of you!
 Your attorney will have asked you for documentation to prepare your case and had you complete or disclose details about these items.

 When the Trustee asks you questions, keep your answers short and sweet, a "yes" or "no" is usually the best answer.
 The Trustee's job is to keep you talking!
 Don't go off on tangents or try to "explain" things, as this may lead to more questions.
 Don't make jokes or ask the Trustee questions during your hearing, save your questions for AFTER your hearing to ask your attorney!